What is ReClipped?

 Video annotations can be created on the host platform as well as on ReClipped platform.

-To create annotations directly on the host platform, you need to install ReClipped Chrome browser plugin.
-Once you install the plugin you can add annotations on pages with videos on all the supported platforms.
+To create annotations directly on the host platform, you need to install ReClipped browser extension.
+Once you install the plugin you can add annotations on the pages with videos on all the supported platforms.
+Check the supported platforms section for complete list.

 Creating video annotations on the Platform, without installing the plugin